sirjanashrestha/sirjanashrestha.github.io/_posts/2024-03-10-kick-punch-detection.md

 description:  # Add post description (optional)
 img: 1.png # Add image post (optional)
 fig-caption: # Add figcaption (optional)
-tags: [Object detection, YOLOV8, Roboflow, Streamlit]
+tags: [Image classification, YOLOV8, Roboflow, Streamlit]
 ---
 This project focuses on developing a classifier to identify kicks and punches in MMA fights using a dataset consisting of 597 annotated images captured from raw MMA fights using Roboflow.
 Initially, we trained six models (VGG, Resnet50, InceptionResnetV2, MobileNetV2 , EfficientNetB0 , YoloV8) with four image classes: kick, punch, kicknt (kick no touch), and punchnt (punch no touch).
 However, these models only achieved an average accuracy of 30%, and despite making various attempts at data augmentation and using different models for training, we couldn't improve their performance.